project-open-data/project-open-data.github.io/whitepapers/fundingagency.md

 Ordinarily, the **Program / Funding Agency Code** and the **Treasury Account Symbol Agency Identifier** can identify the funding agency.

 The original source for *financial assistance awards* was the Federal Assistance Award Data System (FAADS) maintained by the Census Bureau, Department of Commerce.
 OMB added data elements to FAADS (called FAADS PLUS) for FFATA reporting.
-FAADS PLUS includes the following Federal organization-related data elements.
+FAADS PLUS includes the following federal organization-related data elements.
 Currently, agencies submit the same data using the same definitions to USAspending.gov using the Award Submission Portal (ASP).
 The ASP has replaced FAADS and FAADS PLUS.
 The two codes in the ASP that relates to Funding Agency follows:

 * Federal Agency / Organizational Unit Code – four-position FIPS-95<sup>1</sup> agency-bureau sequencing numeric code.
 * Federal Agency Name – the name of the agency making the award of financial assistance.